waxedphp/slick/README.md

-# Name...
+# Slick

-... - within WaxedPHP environment.
+Slick carousel - within WaxedPHP environment.

 This package contains helper plugin functionality for WaxedPHP.
 All required third party sources will be downloaded to npm during composer installation.